-c) Future Accounting Pronouncements
+c) Future Accounting Pronouncements and Adoption of IFRS

 On July 21, 2011, the OSC granted an exemption to allow the Corporation to prepare its consolidated financial statements in accordance with US GAAP for its fiscal years beginning on or after January 1, 2012 but before January 1, 2015.
-In the absence of the exemption, the Corporation would have previously been required to adopt IFRS on January 1, 2012.
+In the absence of the exemption, the Corporation would have been required to adopt IFRS on January 1, 2012.
 On March 19, 2014, the Board of Directors of the Corporation approved the adoption of IFRS for the year beginning on January 1, 2015 due to the pending expiration of the exemption.
-Accordingly, the Corporation's consolidated financial statements for 2015 are expected to be prepared in accordance with IFRS and applied retrospectively to the Corporation's opening IFRS consolidated balance sheet as at January 1, 2014.
+Accordingly, the Corporation's consolidated financial statements for 2015 are expected to be prepared in accordance with IFRS with a transition date of January 1, 2014.
+The Corporation expects to apply the provisions of IFRS 14 - "RDAs" in its first annual IFRS financial statements.

 The Corporation has an internal initiative to govern the conversion process and is currently in the process of evaluating the potential impact of the conversion to IFRS on its consolidated financial statements.
-The Corporation believes that the impact on its financial statements could be material.
+The Corporation has completed a detailed assessment of the accounting and disclosure differences between US GAAP and IFRS and identified the areas that potentially may materially impact the consolidated financial statements on the date of transition to IFRS and post-IFRS implementation, which included RDAs, PP&E, capital contributions, employee benefits and debt issuance costs.